Killing of Aiyana Jones: Death

 According to press reports, police were on the scene by 12:40 a.m. on Sunday, May 16, 2010.
 In an attempt to distract the occupants, police fired a flash grenade through the front window of the lower apartment, where Aiyana Jones was sleeping.
 Officer Weekley claimed that the flash grenade subsequently blinded his view of the person on the couch in the living room.

 Police officers, bystanders, and residents of the home disagreed about the events that followed.
 According to reports, seconds after entering the house, Weekley fired the fatal shot.
 He pushed his way inside, protected by a ballistic shield.
 Weekley claimed Aiyana Jones' paternal grandmother, Mertilla Jones, attempted to slap his MP5 submachine gun, causing it to fire.
 The bullet struck Aiyana killing her.
 Weekley stated, "A woman inside grabbed my gun.
 It fired.
 The bullet hit a child."

 Mertilla Jones said she reached for her granddaughter when the grenade came through the window, not for the officer's gun, because the flash grenade had set the child on fire.
 She said she made no contact with any officers.

 After the shot was fired, Weekley reported to his sergeant that a woman inside had grabbed for his gun.
 Police arrested Mertilla, administered tests for drugs and gunpowder, and released her Sunday morning.
 At Weekley's retrial in 2014, it was disclosed that Mertilla's fingerprints were not found on Weekley's gun.
 Geoffrey Fieger, the family's lawyer, said the police fired the shot that struck Aiyana from outside the home, possibly through the open front door.

 Weekley was a member of Detroit's SWAT team and a frequent subject on the A&E Network (A&E), whose film crews were also filming the investigation for the documentary TV series The First 48.

-Chauncey Owens, the suspect who the raid was intended to apprehend and boyfriend of Aiyana's aunt LaKrystal Sanders, was found in the upper-floor apartment of the duplex and surrendered without incident.
+Chauncey Owens, the suspect whom the raid was intended to apprehend and boyfriend of Aiyana's aunt LaKrystal Sanders, was found in the upper-floor apartment of the duplex and surrendered without incident.

 Aftermath

 After a one-year internal and federal investigation, on October 4, 2011, a grand jury indicted Weekley on involuntary manslaughter and reckless endangerment with a gun.
 He admitted in his first trial that, "It's my gun that shot and killed a 7-year-old girl."
 His trial was scheduled for October and finally took place in June 2013 but resulted in a deadlocked jury.
 A fresh trial was scheduled for December 2013, but actually began in September 2014.

-Allison Howard, a videographer and photographer with A&E who was also present at the raid, was indicted on obstruction of justice and perjury for allegedly "copying, showing or giving video footage that she shot of the raid to third parties".
+Allison Howard, a videographer and photographer with A&E who was also present at the raid, was indicted on obstruction of justice and perjury for allegedly "lying to prosecutors about copying, showing or giving video footage that she shot of the raid to third parties causing a significant delay in the investigation of the case".
 In June 2013, Howard pleaded "no contest" to the obstruction of justice charge, and the perjury charge was dismissed.
 Allison Howard was sentenced to two years of probation in July 2013, and fined $2,000.